Looking for a 2 days in Madrid Spain itinerary? You’ve come to the right place!

 The capital of Spain, Madrid offers up a beguiling combination of history, art, and culture.
-With this two day itinerary, you’ll discover everything to see, do, and eat in Madrid as you drift through its stunning outdoor plazas.
+With this itinerary, you’ll discover everything to see, do, and eat in Madrid as you drift through its stunning outdoor plazas.

 Madrid is a compact and lively collection of quaint small villages and tapas bars, and home to a buzzing nightlife.